AOSSIE-Org/Aossie-Scholar/README.md

 **Note :** The project uses **Husky**, a pre-commit GIT hook which checks if the code follows linting guidelines before commiting.
 This helps prevent unwanted linting errors in the pipelines.

+## Documentation

+Please read [the documentation](https://subhangichoudhary.medium.com ci-cd-integration-testing-gulp-automation-and-jest-puppeteer-testing-fb521f9dbfc7) for details on the functionalities, automation workflow and the unit testing done in the project.

 ## Contributing

 Please read [CONTRIBUTING.md](https://gitlab.com/aossie/aossie-scholar/-/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.